 You have a limited amount of time to file a wrongful death lawsuit in Texas.
 Unless an exception to the statute of limitations applies, you have just two years from the date of death to file your case in court.

 Accordingly, it's important to take action as soon as possible to protect your rights.
-Please contact our experienced wrongful death lawyers today to schedule an initial consultation.
+Please contact one of our experienced personal injury attorneys today to schedule an initial consultation.
 This will help you learn more about your rights in order to make an informed decision about what to do next.